Lymph Nodes - Swollen

 - Your child looks or acts very sick

-- Node in the neck causes difficulty with breathing, swallowing or drinking
+- Node in the neck causes trouble with breathing, swallowing or drinking

 - You think your child needs to be seen urgently